-Since its beginnings in 2006, True Heart Theatre has been regularly performing Playback Theatre on most third Sundays of the month in a variety of venues as our service to the community.
+Since its beginnings in 2006, True Heart Theatre has been regularly performing Playback Theatre on most third Sundays of the month in a variety of venues as our service to the community, as well as host workshops introducing Playback Theatre.

 Our events have created an opportunity for people from all cultures, across generations and languages, to meet each other through a heart-full exchange of real-life stories and experiences.